-The property itself is within close to most of the major South Dakota attractions, and provides for fishing, gold panning, trail walks and some spectacular star gazing when the sun goes down.
+The property itself is within close to most of the major South Dakota attractions and provides for fishing, gold panning, trail walks, and some spectacular star gazing when the sun goes down.
 With a wide variety of lodging and activities to choose from, this resort will paste a smile on your face that’ll transform into beautiful memories.

 Now you can’t tell me that name doesn’t inspire some interest.
 The Mystery Mountain is built on 38 acres of pine forest in the heart of the Black Hills, and offers a range of RV campsites and cabins.
-The natural shade offered by the densest concentration of pine trees you will find in a Black Hills campsite make Mystery Mountain a perfect summer destination.
+The natural shade offered by the densest concentration of pine trees you will find in a Black Hills campsite makes Mystery Mountain a perfect summer destination.

 The Resort offers cabins for touring parties of all sizes, including the expansive Reunion Cabin.
-Around the grounds are basketball and horseshoe courts, a children’s playground and a pool.
-There is free Wifi available on the grounds, a hot tub for the adults and plenty of pancakes for everyone!
+Around the grounds are basketball and horseshoe courts, a children’s playground, and a pool.
+There is free Wifi available on the grounds, a hot tub for the adults, and plenty of pancakes for everyone!
 The Resort’s’ central location to the majority of Black Hills attractions is an added bonus.